 Ratcliffe, J. H. (2015).
 Harm-focused policing.
 Ideas in American Policing series (issue 19).
 Washington DC: Police Foundation.
-Click below to access the publication.

-Other useful references
+Other harm-focused references

-Ignatans, D. and K. Pease (in press).
-“Taking crime seriously: Playing the weighting game."
+Ignatans, D. and K. Pease (2016).
+"Taking crime seriously: Playing the weighting game."
 Policing: A Journal of Policy and Practice.
+10(3), 184-193.
 Abstract.
-The authors argue for the value of using crime seriousness, as estimated by victims reported in the Crime Survey of England and Wales, as a weighting mechanism.

-Sherman, L., Neyroud, P. W., & Neyroud, E. (in press).
+Sherman, L., Neyroud, P. W., & Neyroud, E. (2016).
 The Cambridge crime harm index: Measuring total harm from crime based on sentencing guidelines.
 Policing: A Journal of Policy and Practice.
+10(3), 171-183.